 It has been traced back to thousands of years in many countries and cultures, including India(i.e., Chavutti Thirumal, Marma Kalari), Japan(Shiatsu), Fiji, the Philippines, and the US(Oriental Bar Therapy, Rossiter), to name a few.
 A few of the differences between these types of barefoot bodywork are the support and balance methods the therapists use: rope(s) or cable(s) suspended from the ceiling or walls, single or multiple bars mounted to the ceiling, bamboo rod/staff or even chairs.

-The focus of this blog post is to explain to you what our Ashiatsu looks like here at Bull City Soles, in Durham NC.
-All of our therapists at Bull City Soles have been trained personally and continually by me, as an instructor for the Durham Center for Barefoot Massage.
-I have been doing bodywork with my feet for 18 years, and a total of 28 years as a bodyworker!
+This blog post's focus is to explain to you what our Ashiatsu looks like here at Bull City Soles in Durham, NC.
+All of our therapists at Bull City Soles have been trained personally by the owner, Julie Marciniak.
+I'm also an instructor for the Durham Center for Barefoot Massage.
+I have been doing bodywork with my feet for 19 years and a total of 28 years as a bodyworker!
 Most massage therapists usually cannot sustain a successful career for that length of time.
 At least not without hurting their body and then being forced to choose a type of massage that may involve some form of indirect massage or energy work.
 If you are a massage therapist, read our NC Ashiatsu Barefoot Massage Training blog post What is Ashiatsu Massage.

-Other indirect forms of massage can be beneficial if that's the therapist's and client's choice of bodywork.
+Other indirect forms of massage can be beneficial if that's the therapist's and client's bodywork choice.
 BUT it should be a modality of choice, and NOT because the therapist's body's limitations are dictating that type of work.
 We practice Ashiatsu because it saves our bodies, and we can give you the pressure you ask for to help treat chronic pain without hurting OUR BODIES in the process.

 Providing massage with the feet is very useful, efficient, and it feels incredible!